87owo/PYAS/README.md

 PYAS_Extension.py -> File Extension (including scanned file extensions and common file extensions)

-PYAS_Function*.7z -> Compress Database (need to use 7zip to decompress and put it in the same directory)
+PYAS_Function.* -> Compress Database (need to use zip to decompress and put it in the same directory)

 PYAS_Interface.py -> PyQt5 Interface (designed by QT designer, must be matched with the main program)